Student-centric advice and objective recommendations

 1. Plan ahead

-Also, knowing how your credits will transfer to your prospective schools will help you determine whether you want to apply or not.
+Knowing how your credits will transfer to your prospective schools will help you determine whether you want to apply or not.
 For example, if you find that little to none of your credits transfer to a school and that you’ll have to essentially start over if you go there, you may no longer want to transfer to that school – understandably so.

 2. Don’t only take general education courses

-This tip may appear confusing at first – many community college students unsure about their majors seem to be encouraged to load up on general education courses as it is believed that these will be “required anyway” at some later point.
+This tip may appear confusing at first – many community college students that are unsure about their majors seem to be encouraged to load up on general education courses as it is believed that these will be “required anyway” at some later point.
 This, however, often leads to accumulating excess credits – some of which won’t be applicable to your major once you transfer.

 Of course, we’re not saying that you shouldn’t take any GE courses, just to not take too many.
 If you sense that there is a field you may be interested in pursuing (or even a group of fields – like humanities or STEM), we recommend that you take some of those courses.
 This will allow you to see whether you’re truly interested in the subject.
 If you are, it allows you to skip some core courses at your new college (because you already took them!).